Detect

 The warning list check uses a combination of well-known third-party warning lists and user-reported warnings from Visma customers.

-- The information provided by the registers varies; some may include example invoices, descriptions of past fraud attempts, or other details about reported cases.
+- The information provided by the registers varies.
+Some may include example invoices, descriptions of past fraud attempts, or other details about reported cases.

 EUIPO